Darthsae/Simple-Complex-RPG/docs/COLOR_PALETTES_GUIDELINE.md

 ---

 #### 1. **Lifeblood**
-   - **Description**: A vibrant, warm palette centered around reds, pinks, and oranges, symbolizing life and vitality.
    - **Usage**: Ideal for health indicators, healing zones, or any UI elements related to vitality and regeneration.
 In pixel art, use for objects like healing fountains or characters with health-focused themes.
    - **Primary**: `#FF4D4D` (Vibrant Red) - main color for health elements.
    - **Secondary**: `#FF9999` (Soft Pink) - secondary accents for areas with a lighter life theme.